 Nazarene Bible College offers financial aid in the form of grants, scholarships, and loans.
-Federal aid includes the Pell Grant, Supplemental Educational Opportunity Grant (SEOG), and Federal Direct Loan Programs, which provide long-term, low interest loans.
+Federal aid includes the Pell Grant, Supplemental Educational Opportunity Grant (SEOG), and Federal Direct Loan Programs, which provide long-term, low-interest loans.
 In addition, the college offers a limited number of scholarships that are institutionally funded.
-An individual student's financial aid package may be comprised of one or more of these types of aid.
+An individual student's financial aid offer may be comprised of one or more of these types of aid.
 Qualifications for such aid should be discussed with an NBC Academic Advisor.
-Students are encouraged to visit the Federal Financial Aid website at www.studentaid.ed.gov/sa/fafsa.
+Students are encouraged to visit the Federal Financial Aid website at https://studentaid.gov/.
 The NBC code is 013007.
 Consumer information related to the financial aid programs of Nazarene Bible College, its policies and procedures, and student eligibility may be obtained by contacting the Director of Financial Aid.